stephfuchs/queer-flags-as-svg/README.md

 </svg>
 ```

+### Boilerplate

+In case you want create a flag the easy way, please feel free to use the the boilerplates within the `flag-boilerplates`
+folder.

 ## Pride flag color overview

 The following tables containing all used colors (incl. their hex value) for the pride flags.
 Most of the are used in